lry-123456789/garbage-classification/README.md

 # garbage-classification
-this process is powered by lry and the language is c++ and python
+This program is powered by lry, written in C++ and Python.

-this directory contains the program:garbage classification this program is a free software. you can see all the files in this project youcan read README for more details. copyright : lry time: 2020~2021 this information below are the accuracy
+The program: garbage classification can be found in this directory This program is a free software.
+You may access all the files in this project Please read README for more details.
+Copyright: ©2020-2021 lry
+The accuracy data is presented below
 =====================================
 accuracy:(data init):97%
 accuracy:(with no data):60~80%
 =====================================
-all of you can commit new file and commit changes to this project edit time:2021.9.6 editor:lry-123456789
+Everyone is welcome to contribute to this project and modify the codes. edit time:2021.9.6 editor:lry-123456789

-this program can run in dos mode you can use below command to control this program.
+This program can run in dos mode
+You can use the commands below to control this program.
 ====================================================
 1.    -help                 get help from the program
 2.    -train                train the model in dos mode